gridgo/gridgo-docs/index.rst

 Gridgo Official Documentation - *latest*
 ========================================

-Welcome to the official documentation of Gridgo.
+Welcome to the official documentation of Gridgo, a platform create distributed system easier.
 We provides the manual, tutorials and examples on this documentation.

 .. note:: All contributions are welcome.
 Make sure you read the `contribution
           guideline <https://github.com/gridgo/gridgo/wiki/contribution-guideline>`_